qingqingqingli/libasm/wiki.md

     mov eax, 1          ; sys_exit system call
     jmp skip            ; jump to "skip" label mov ebx, 13         ; exit status is 13
-			; this reserves as an error check, as if the jump works, the 'ebx' will stay as 42
+			; this reserves as an error check
+			; if the jump works, the 'ebx' will stay as 42

 skip:			; creating a label
     int 0x80